 - 1. Define the basic terminology of system dynamics. - 2.
 Apply the basic steps used for engineering problem solving. - 3.
 Apply the necessary steps for developing a computer solution. - 4.
 Use units in both the FPS and the SI systems. - 5.
 Develop linear models from given algebraic expressions. - 6.
-Identify the algebraic form and obtain the coefficient values of a model, given a set of data containing little scatter.
+Use direct integration to solve dynamics problems involving a differential equation in which the derivative can be isolated. - 7.
+Model and design a simple motion-control system for a single rotational load. - 8.
+Use MATLAB to perform simple calculations and plotting, and use the MATLAB help system.

-This chapter introduces the basic terminology of system dynamics, which includes the notions of system, static and dynamic elements, input, and output.
+his chapter introduces the basic terminology of system dynamics, which includes the notions of system, static and dynamic elements, input, and output.
 Because we will use both the foot-pound-second (FPS) and the metric (SI) systems of units, the chapter introduces these two systems.
 Developing mathematical models of input-output relations is essential to the applications of system dynamics.
 Therefore, we begin our study by introducing some basic methods for developing algebraic models of static elements.
-We show how to use the methods of function identification and parameter estimation to develop models from data, and how to fit models to data that has little scatter.
+We show how to use the methods of function identification and parameter estimation to develop models from data, and how to fit models to data that have little scatter. ■